 Pawnee National Grassland has several campsites right at home in the prairie.
 You can enjoy tent camping, and there are a few spots for RVs as well.
 The grassland area offers hiking, bird-watching, picnicking, horseback riding, and stargazing.

 Sterling has quite a few family attractions to offer, including the Logan County Fair and Overland Trail Museum.
-A stay at the Quality Inn and Suites will put you right in the action.
+A stay at the Comfort Inn will put you right in the action.
 You’ll also have access to a pool and continental breakfast.